canonical/ubuntu-cloud-docs/docs/oracle/oracle-reference/ubuntu-availability-on-oke.rst

 The following Ubuntu images are available for worker nodes on Oracle Kubernetes Engine (OKE) in Oracle Cloud.

+**Ubuntu images are available for both AMD64 and ARM64 architectures.**

 .. list-table::
    :header-rows: 1